 ANNA.
-(L.) Papa, the pin is still here.
+Papa, the pin is still here.

 POPPY.
 Walk about, my child, and it will work down.
-Here is the register. (at desk, R. takes up book) We shall all have to sign our names in it.
+Here is the register. (at desk, takes up book) We shall all have to sign our names in it.

-ANNA. (crosses to POPPYTOP, R.) Papa, what are they going to do to me?
+ANNA.
+Papa, what are they going to do to me?

 POPPY.
 Nothing, my dear.
-The Registrar will say to you "Do your parents consent to your marriage?" and you reply "I am"-that's all-damn the myrtle! (crossing to L.)
+The Registrar will say to you "Do your parents consent to your marriage?" and you reply "I am"-that's all-damn the myrtle! (crosses to left of stage)